 I moved to Los Angeles in 1987.
 Since moving to Los Angeles, I have had the great pleasure to perform with such artists as Sammy Davis Jr., Ben Vereen, Steve Allen, Linda Hopkins, Isaac Hayes, Patti Lupone, Clint Holmes, Maxine Nightingale, Edgar Winter, Chaka Khan, Mark Isham, Taylor Dane, Pat Tuzzolino, and many more.
 I have also appeared at many local night clubs with my own bands as a leader.

-Shortly after I moved to Los Angeles, I hooked up with Jamie Faunt and taught his Rhythm Courses.
+Shortly after I moved to Los Angeles, I began teaching for Jamie Faunt’s school, The Faunt School of Creative Music.
+I taught his Rhythm Courses until he passed away.
+I am the only certified instructor to teach this course with the permission granted to me by his family.
 I found Jamie’s courses to be a an excellent method of teaching the fundamentals of rhythm.
-I taught Jamie’s courses along with my own methods of technique for the drum set to Jamie’s students for twenty years.
+I currently teach several of Jamie’s courses along with my own methods of technique for the drum set.

-I actually began teaching thirty years ago.
+I began teaching drums at the age of 17 at a music school in NYC.
+I stopped when I started performing more.
 Drummers would ask me to teach them after hearing me play.
-I would turn these requests down until I realized I had an obligation to pass on what I was taught and what I had gotten from music.
+I would turn these requests down until I realized I had an obligation to pass on what I was taught because of the joy music gave me.